 Transfer Projects

-The program modules INF and MGK expand the research program by integrating the development of digital research infrastructures (INF) and by offering a structured training program for doctoral students of the CRC in form of an integrated Research Training Group (MGK).
+The program modules INF and MGK expand the research program by integrating the development of digital research infrastructures (INF), by offering a structured training program for doctoral students of the CRC in form of an integrated Research Training Group (MGK) and prepare the findings of the SFB for a broad public (Ö).